FoxChrisRealTheGit/react-stylux-layout/README.md

 **This project is part of the larger react-stylux library.**

+- **responsive testing ongoing, no sizes are set as of right now**
+- **videos being worked on to explain blocks and design choices**
+- **beta will be released soon and this project will be open for collaboration**

 This is currently a very alpha stage project, documentation will be lack luster for a few weeks.
 Please stand by while testing occurs.
 Responsive implementation is in its infancy and will continue to improve.
 There are currently three sizes, please see Responsive notes for more information.